Logiqx/gps-details/docs/devices/garmin/fonts/README.md

-The rightmost 3 watches appear to be using the exact same font, but the vivoactive 3 is quite similar.
+The rightmost 3 watches appear to be using the exact same font, but the vivoactive 3 also looks quite similar.

 ![img](img/20260410_142150.jpg)